 9) Marijuana Flowering Stage

-Your once baby seedling, now a beautiful, bushy cannabis plant, will transition to flower when she is exposed to 12 hours of consistent darkness.
+Your once baby seedling from feminized cannabis seeds is now a beautiful, bushy cannabis plant, will transition to flowering stage when she is exposed to 12 hours of consistent darkness.
 She will have a growth spurt of vegetative growth aimed at giving the plant ample size and strength to support those coming buds.
 Then, her growth slows as she delegates her energy to building buds.
 Flowers start as leaves that bunch up at the top of the main colas of each plant and white hair-like structures (pistils) will emerge.
 These become tiny buds.
 These budlets fatten and stack.
 The plant will continue to add more pistils and crystals begin to form over the buds.
 These are trichomes and are the main source of all the medicinal cannabinoids!

 10) Harvesting Your Weed Plant